atick-faisal/label-studio/docs/source/guide/storage.md

 Without these settings, Local storage and URLs in tasks that point to local files won't work.
 Keep in mind that serving data from the local file system can be a **security risk**.
 See [Set environment variables](https://labelstud.io/guide/start#Set-environment-variables) for more about using environment variables.

-### Set up connection in the Label Studio UI
+### Set up connection in the Annotation Hub UI
-In the Label Studio UI, do the following to set up the connection:
+In the Annotation Hub UI, do the following to set up the connection:

-1. Open Label Studio in your web browser.
+1. Open Annotation Hub in your web browser.
 2. For a specific project, open **Settings > Cloud Storage**.
 3. Click **Add Source Storage**.

 <img src="/images/local-storage-settings.png" alt="Screenshot of the storage settings modal described in the preceding steps." class="gif-border">

 4. In the dialog box that appears, select **Local Files** as the storage type.
-5. In the **Storage Title** field, type a name for the storage to appear in the Label Studio UI.
+5. In the **Storage Title** field, type a name for the storage to appear in the Annotation Hub UI.
 6. Specify an **Absolute local path** to the directory with your files.
 The local path must be an absolute path and include the `LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT` value.

     For example, if `LABEL_STUDIO_LOCAL_FILES_DOCUMENT_ROOT=/home/user`, then your local path must be `/home/user/dataset1`.
-For more about that environment variable, see [Run Label Studio on Docker and use local storage](https://labelstud.io/guide/start#Run-Label-Studio-on-Docker-and-use-Local-Storage).
+For more about that environment variable, see [Run Annotation Hub on Docker and use local storage](https://labelstud.io/guide/start#Run-Label-Studio-on-Docker-and-use-Local-Storage).

 !!! note
     If you are using Windows, ensure that you use backslashes when entering your **Absolute local path**.

 1. (Optional) In the **File Filter Regex** field, specify a regular expression to filter bucket objects.
 Use `.*` to collect all objects.
 2. (Optional) Toggle **Treat every bucket object as a source file**.
-   - Enable this option if you want to create Label Studio tasks from media files automatically, such as JPG, MP3, or similar file types.
+   - Enable this option if you want to create Annotation Hub tasks from media files automatically, such as JPG, MP3, or similar file types.
 Use this option for labeling configurations with one source tag.
-   - Disable this option if you want to import tasks in Label Studio JSON format directly from your storage.
+   - Disable this option if you want to import tasks in Annotation Hub JSON format directly from your storage.
 Use this option for complex labeling configurations with HyperText or multiple source tags.
 3. Click **Add Storage**.
 4. Repeat these steps for **Add Target Storage** to use a local file directory for exporting.